-Scope and range of increase:
+Scope and range of change:

-Carriers file two average rate increase amounts with OHIC: the EHB base rate increase and the weighted average rate increase.
+Carriers file two average rate change amounts with OHIC: the EHB base rate change and the weighted average rate change.
 These two percentages reflect different calculations.

-- Essential Health Benefits Base Rate Increase: After considering all the pricing assumptions except for benefits and cost sharing, the average rate increase for a theoretical plan that provides 100% coverage for all Essential Health Benefits would be 6.9%.
-Since this EHB increase uses a theoretical plan, it allows for comparisons across health insurance carriers and across years. - Weighted Average Rate Increase: However, consumer plans have adjustments to reflect the benefits selected, including modifications to prior year benefits and pricing.
-The average premium increase to consumers, before reflecting changes in age is expected to be 5.8%.
+- Essential Health Benefits Base Rate Change: After considering all the pricing assumptions except for benefits and cost sharing, the average rate change for a theoretical plan that provides 100% coverage for all Essential Health Benefits would be -2.0%.
+Since this EHB increase uses a theoretical plan, it allows for comparisons across health insurance carriers and across years. - Weighted Average Rate Change: However, consumer plans have adjustments to reflect the benefits selected, including modifications to prior year benefits and pricing.
+The average premium change to consumers, before reflecting changes in age is expected to be -0.8%.

-The range of rate changes, before reflecting changes in age, which consumers will experience, is: approximately 2.5% to 8.4%.
+The range of rate changes, before reflecting changes in age, which consumers will experience, is: approximately -3.2% to +2.6%.

-The key driver of this rate increase, further described below, is an increase medical services costs.
+The key driver of this rate change, further described below, is an increase in medical services costs.